 Roasting coffee can be done indoors or outdoors.
 With my current pad, roasting on the outdoor patio is the only option.
-My smoke detector is hyper sensitive and requires an acrobat to disable.
+My smoke detector is hyper-sensitive and requires an acrobat to disable it.
 As the months went by and the temperature dropped, my roast times were getting longer and longer.
 A long roast where the temperature doesn’t get high enough results in a baked tasteless coffee.

 A Tale of Three Cold Roasters

 Currently, I use three different coffee roasters: I-Roast 2, Behmor 1600, and the Westbend Poppery.
 When the temperature dropped, I was still learning how to use my new Behmor, so I leaned towards using the I-Roast.
 The roasts got longer and longer and in the end, I gave up trying to get a consistent roast that didn’t taste flat.